-Rubio gets support of some key Detroit area business leaders
+Rubio gets support of some key Detroit area execs

 Florida Sen. Marco Rubio’s campaign in Michigan is starting to take shape with endorsements from a set of influential Metro Detroit businessmen, and a fundraiser planned for Dec.
 9 in Bloomfield Hills.

 John Rakolta Jr., CEO of the Walbridge construction company in Detroit, began circulating a Rubio endorsement letter to Michigan Republicans on Monday, two months after initially contributing $2,700 to Rubio’s chief rival for the GOP nomination, former Florida Gov. Jeb Bush.

 “I’ve been telling everybody that my calculation is I want to look forward, not back,” Rakolta said in an interview with The Detroit News.
 “I thought during the debates he proved to be a statesman.
 He mixed it up a bit, but he never got personal.”

 Rakolta is co-chairing next week’s fundraiser for Rubio with venture capitalist and philanthropist Phillip Fisher, Deloitte LLP executive Mark Davidoff and Bloomfield Hills real estate investor Joey Agree.

 “I believe he’s got a transformational message that can appeal to younger voters who haven’t been involved in the process,” Agree, 37, said Monday.